-Telehealth services and teleconsultations require an interactive telecommunication system, consisting of special 2-way audio and video equipment that permits real time consultation between the patient and provider.
-Providers are responsible for ensuring complete confidentiality and privacy of the worker is protected at all times.
+Telehealth services require an interactive telecommunication system consisting of special twoway audio and video equipment that permits real time consultation between the worker and provider.
+Providers are responsible for ensuring complete confidentiality and protecting the privacy of the worker at all times.

 No payment shall be made to the worker or provider for obtaining or maintaining equipment for a telehealth appointment.